HOUDA TERJUMAN :

 "The history of my art practice is overwhelmingly informed by my status as hybrid migrant, a condition associated to second generation migrants.
 I cherish the status of hybridity, which to me, offers a rich mix of backgrounds, voices, and belongings."

-Roots is an artistic exploration of how we find identity through our connection with our land of heritage.
+Roots was an artistic exploration of how we find identity through our connection with our land of heritage.
 When we are “uprooted” or displaced, the effects can be long lasting and far-reaching.
 The search for a sense of connection with the new place can be successful or remains a disconnected longing for “home.”
 This journey often includes the challenge of transplanting elements that we bring with us, and incorporating them within the new reality of place and culture.

 As a result of her unique life experience, artist Houda Terjuman (Moroccan-born Syrian and Swiss ancestry) interrogates the multi-layered aspects of migration and displacement respectively, and creatively explores what that then means in terms of culture, identity and inclusion.
 She uses her artistic practice to express the ongoing reality of reconciling her heritage with the contemporary landscape and her place within it.